 All SSDs Don’t Need SATA Cables

-There are different types of SSDs available on the market, such as the SATA 2.5-inch SSDs, M.2 SATA SSDs, mSATA SSDs, and M.2 NVMe SSDs.
+Different types of SSDs available on the market, such as the SATA 2.5-inch SSDs, M.2 SATA SSDs, mSATA SSDs, and M.2 NVMe SSDs.

 Among all the SSDs mentioned above, only the SATA 2.5-inch SSDs require SATA cables.
-The other SSDs directly attached to the motherboard’s m.2 slots and don’t require the cables.
+The other SSDs directly attached to the motherboard’s m.2 slots and don’t need the cables.
 You might be wondering how these SSDs take power without cables; actually, these SSDs take power directly from the motherboard sockets.

 In such a situation, if you want to install any SSDs to your system, that would be the SATA 2.5-inch SSD.